 We here at Fusion Wellness PT consider pain free sex an important factor of aging healthfully!
 Today we talk about two common orthopedic complaints when engaging in penetrative sex: achy backs and bad hips.

-As we all know, sex is an important activity for many and an important aspect of quality of life, especially as we age.
-In this article we’ll cover some common orthopedic issues associated with penetrative sex that people have with sex as they age and some suggestions for what you can do about it.
+As we all know, sex is an important activity for many, and lovemaking is a vital component of quality of life, particularly as we age.
+In this article we’ll cover some common orthopedic issues associated with penetrative sex that people have with sex as they age, and some suggestions for what you can do about it.

-Do you avoid sex due to your back pain?
-Does a session of sex leave your back throbbing the next day?
+Do you avoid sex with a bad back due to the pain?
+Does enjoying sex leave your back throbbing the next day?

 First of all, not all sex positions are one size fits all.
 Depending on the type of back injury you have and which movements aggravate it, different sex positions will be more appropriate for you.
 Some people get backaches with spinal flexion (like the position bending over to tie your shoe or bending forward), while others become more aggravated with spinal extension (leaning backward or arching).
 Layered on top of this, some people experience more back pain with excessive movement, while others do not.
-Various sex positions can decrease or increase these types of movements, aggravating or allowing pain-free movement.
+Various sex positions can increase or decrease these types of movements, and thus either aggravating the pain or allowing pain-free movement.

-This is when the help of a doctor, DO, chiropractor, physical therapist or occupational therapist can be very helpful as they can help evaluate and assess what type of back pain you have and which motions are safe and pain free for you.
+This is when the help of a doctor, DO, chiropractor, or physical therapist can be very helpful, as they can help evaluate and assess what type of back pain you have and which motions are safe and pain free for you.

-Again, sex positions are not one size fits all!
+When it comes to sex with a bad back, sex positions are not one size fits all!
 Whether you are giving or receiving penetration, various sex positions demand different things from your body.
-For those of you who do both giving and receiving penetration, its good to know which positions will work best with you depending on what you plan on doing during that session.
+For those of you who do both giving and receiving penetration, it's good to know which positions will work best with you, depending on the types of activity you engage in.

 Extension-Intolerant, Receiving Penetration